abisummers/abisummers.github.io/src/content/travel/2024-06-belgium.md

 ### Brussels

+After arriving in midi station, I took public transport to get to my mother-in-laws apartment.
+I find that in brussels there are so many ways of getting around the city with various combinations of metros, trams and buses.
+I usually look to see what is going to be fasted because I don't like waiting 15 minutes if I've just missed a tram.

 The time in Brussels was pretty short this time.
-We had a family party on the Saturday which involved a walk around Brussels with a picnic for lunch.
+We had a family party on the Saturday which involved a walk around Brussels with some fun facts about the places we were passing through followed by a picnic for lunch.

 On the Saturday evening, I took the train to Bruges, which is where I was spending the rest of the week.
+I wanted to take the bus to get to central station but the bus stopped early because of a manifestation so I walked to nord station and only just made my train.
+The train after was in like 3O minutes but I didn't want to wait (and was rather grumpy because I really thought I was going to _just_ miss the train).
 I arrived at my father-in-laws house alone because my partner had an event and his dad wasn't home.
 It was my first time being here alone which was a pretty weird feeling.
 I had a chilled evening with a glass of wine, crackers and cheese and reading my book.

 ### Bruges